Associates joining our team have an opportunity to be a part of the #1 sporting goods retailer in the country and create a lasting impact on their

-The median hourly wage for cashiers was $9.28 in May 2015.
+The median hourly wage for cashiers is $9.28.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $8.09, and the highest 10 percent earned more than $13.52.

-In May 2015, the median hourly wages for cashiers in the top industries in which they worked were as follows:
+The median hourly wages for cashiers in the top industries in which they work are as follows:

 |Other general merchandise stores||9.24|

 |Restaurants and other eating places||9.10|